 Notes from Abroad: Jennifer in France

-International Studies and French double major, Jennifer Valdes Del Valle ’21, is studying with the ISEP program at the Institut d’Etudes Politiques in Rennes France
+Jennifer Valdes Del Valle ’21, a double major in International Relations and French, is studying with the ISEP program at the Institut d’Etudes Politiques de Rennes in France